Towards a classification of entanglements of Galois representations attached to elliptic curves: Entanglements for higher dimensional abelian varieties

 For abelian varieties $A/\mQ$ of dimension greater than one, the determinant of the image of mod $m$ representation does not always correspond to the mod $m$ cyclotomic character; we refer the reader to \cite[Lemma 4.5.1]{ribet1976galois} for a discussion of when this holds.
 As such, we cannot directly transport the definitions of explained and unexplained entanglements from elliptic curves to arbitrary principally polarized abelian varieties $A/\mQ$.

 That said, if we replace the determinant with the similitude character, then we can obtain our desired result.
-Let $\nu\colon\GSp(2g,\zZ{m}) \to (\zZ{m})^{\times}$ denote the similitude character.
+Let $\nu\colon\GSp(2g,\zZ{m}) \to \mu_m$ denote the similitude character.
 Note that the composition

 is the mod $m$ cyclotomic character $\chi_{m}$, and since $A$ is defined over $\mQ$, the map $\chi_{m}$ is surjective (see e.g., \cite[Lemma 2.1]{lombardo:Explicitsurjectivity}).
-Therefore, we can make group theoretic definitions of explained and unexplained entanglements for principally polarized abelian varieties $A/\mQ$ as in \cite[Definitions 3.7 \& 3.9]{danielsMorrow:Groupentanglements} where we replace the map $\det(\cdot)$ with the similitude character $\nu(\cdot)$.
-While these group theoretic considerations take some care, the definition of abelian and Weil entanglements (Definitions \ref{defn:abelian-type} and \ref{defn:weil-type}) can be carried over \textit{mutatis mutandis}.
-We also note that this new definition of explained and Weil entanglements coincide as in the case of elliptic curves, and so there is a purely group theoretic way to define Weil entanglements of principally polarized abelian varieties.
+Recall that Remark \ref{rem:Weilexplained} provides an equivalence between explained and Weil entanglements for elliptic curves, and so the above description allows us to make group theoretic definitions of Weil and non-Weil entanglements for principally polarized abelian varieties $A/\mQ$ as in \cite[Definitions 3.7 \& 3.9]{danielsMorrow:Groupentanglements} where we replace the map $\det(\cdot)$ with the similitude character $\nu(\cdot)$.
+While these group theoretic considerations take some care, the non-group theoretic definitions of abelian and Weil entanglements (Definitions \ref{defn:abelian-type} and \ref{defn:weil-type}) can be carried over \textit{mutatis mutandis}.
 The definition of CM entanglements (Definition \ref{defn:CM-entanglement}) is more subtle.
-The main issue is we do not have a complete description geometric endomorphism ring of an arbitrary principally polarized abelian variety; however, we do have such a description for abelian surfaces, the so-called Albert's classification (see e.g., \cite[p.~203]{mumford1970abelian}).
+The main issue is we do not have a complete description of the geometric endomorphism ring of an arbitrary principally polarized abelian variety; however, we do have such a description for abelian surfaces, the so-called Albert's classification (see e.g., \cite[p.~203]{mumford1970abelian}).